How Retail Robots in Grocery Stores Reform Operations

-Since the first time they showed up on a trends list back in 2015, industry experts have predicted that autonomous robots would be the next big thing in retail.
-With current trials and proof-of-concept projects underway at some of the biggest retailers nationwide, it’s clear the pace is picking up.
+Since the first time they showed up on a trends list back in 2015, experts have predicted that robotics would be the next big thing in the retail industry.
+With current trials and proof-of-concept projects underway at some of the retail giants nationwide, it’s clear the pace is picking up.

-In my nearly 20 years in retail, there hasn’t been much change, quite frankly.
-Of course, the e-commerce revolution was and is a big one, but when you get down to the physical operations, the work seems all the same—scanning barcodes, stocking shelves, paper price tags—just the same way it did two decades ago.
+In nearly 20 years, there hasn't been much change in retail, quite frankly.
+Of course, e-commerce and d-commerce continue to be revolutionary, but when you get down to the physical retail store operations, the work seems all the same for retail workers—scanning barcodes, stocking shelves, paper price tags—just the same way it did two decades ago.

 This is proven once again in a recently conducted survey of 312 retail decision-makers on the future of retail technology.
-In the Jabil survey, 70 percent of participants said that the e-commerce revolution was just the start and that retail would continue to see major disruptions and innovations—the pandemic accelerated many of these changes in the last 18 months.
+In the Jabil survey, 70% of participants said that the e-commerce revolution was just the start and that retail would continue to see major disruptions and innovations—the pandemic accelerated many of these changes in the last 18 months.
 But with all the transformation retailers have had to go through with this digital landscape, where will the next era of innovation take place?

-E-commerce was the appetizer, and now it’s time for the main course: in physical stores, where innovation has been slow (even though 90 percent of retail revenue is generated there).
-Download Jabil's Future of Retail Technology Report.
+E-commerce was the appetizer, and now it’s time for the main course: in physical stores, where innovation has been slow (even though 90% of retail revenue is generated there).

-When discussing autonomous robots, sometimes we are met with skepticism.
+When discussing autonomous mobile robots, sometimes we are met with skepticism.
 Retail executives tend to be cautious, which may be because previous attempts to trial new technologies have fallen short of promises.
 In addition, they tend to be cost-conscious decision makers, looking for pragmatic solutions.
 In an industry where margins are typically razor thin, there is no other way to be.
-But I believe autonomous robots could transform physical retail as we know it.
+But store robots could transform physical retail as we know it.
 How?
 Let’s examine.

-No matter the type – grocery, home improvement, electronics, or otherwise – all retailers face similar challenges.
-When we ask retail executives what they would do with the added visibility an autonomous robot could give them, they mention four areas for improvement.
+No matter the type—grocery, home improvement, electronics, or otherwise—all retail store teams face similar challenges.
+When we ask executives what they would do with the added visibility autonomous grocery robot could give them, they mention four areas for improvement.

 Retail executives want a better understanding of when items are out of stock.
 When there is no product on the shelf, that’s when the red lights go off.
-Therefore it is no surprise that 69 percent of retailers from the Jabil survey said that they were implementing or considering inventory accuracy systems to improve operations and efficiencies.
-Fifty-seven percent also were implementing or considering analytics to optimize channel and product inventory strategies.
-Inventory and out-of-stock are big issues in retail.
+Therefore it is no surprise that 69% of retailers from the Jabil survey said that they were implementing or considering inventory accuracy systems to improve operations and efficiencies.
+Fifty-seven percent also were implementing or considering analytics to optimize channel and product inventory management strategies.
+Inventory and out-of-stock are big issues for grocery retailers.

-In a grocery retail setting, 8 percent of the inventory isn’t properly placed, priced or is out of stock, which translates to an approximate 4 percent hit to their revenues.
-Today, this is accepted in grocery, because there hasn’t been a better way to get the data.
-But an autonomous robot could analyze the shelves through sensors and cameras to report this data in a consistent matter, so stocks can be replenished, stat.
+In a grocery retail setting, 8% of the inventory isn't properly placed, priced or is out of stock, which translates to an approximate 4% hit to their revenues.
+Today, this is accepted in grocery, because there hasn't been a better way to get the data.
+But an autonomous robot could scan shelves through sensors and cameras to report this data in a consistent matter, so stocks can be replenished, stat.
 What would be the contribution to the bottom line if product availability improved even by a single percentage with a shelf scanning robot?

 2. Guarantee Price Integrity